Polynesian Ivy Vine (Pellionia repens) Indoor Care, Propagation and Common Problems

 Watering

-Make sure that the soil is free-draining and that the pot has a drainage hole to prevent the soil from getting soggy as it can lead to root-rot and death of the plant.
+Make sure that the soil is well-drained and that the pot has a drainage hole to prevent the soil from getting soggy as it can lead to root-rot and death of the plant.

 Temperature and Humidity

-The best temperature for Polynesian Ivy Vine is an average warmth of 18-240C.
-Keep it away from cold drafts as they can cause leaf drop.
+Polynesian Ivy Vine thrives in an average warmth of 18-240C.
+Keep it away from cold drafts as they can cause retarded growth and leaf drop.

 Light Requirements

 Polynesian Ivy Vine grows best in medium to bright indirect light.
-Keep it away from direct sunlight to avoid scorching of the leaves.
+Keep it away from direct sunlight to avoid fading colors and scorching of the leaves.

 Rotate the pot regularly to ensure that the plant receives light on all sides for uniform growth and prevent leggy growth.